Dieter Nuhr

 Dieter Herbert Nuhr (born 29 October 1960) is a German kabarett artist, comedian, author and television presenter.

 Nuhr's stage program nuhr in Berlin (the title is a pun; for explanation, see below) is the first German stand-up comedy which was created exclusively for Netflix.

+Nuhr is one of the most successful cabaret artists in Germany, with more than 200.000 viewers per year.
+Nuhr is regarded as a mediator between classical comedy and intelligent Stand-up comedy.
+In his work, he gives a critical glance to social behaviour in society and media, often satirising relationships and families.
+Nuhr has also been known to caricature the typical German know-it-all.

+A saying of Nuhr is frequently quoted in forums and newsgroups due to its provocative nature (and use of the semi-offensive word Fresse): "Wenn man keine Ahnung hat: Einfach mal Fresse halten", which roughly translates to, "If you haven't got a clue: Shut your puss for once."

 Early life and education

 Nuhr was born in Wesel but his family moved to Düsseldorf when he was four years old.
 Growing up he attended the secondary school Leibniz-Gymnasium.

 In 1981 he started to study art and history at the University of Duisburg-Essen and received his teaching degree in 1988.
 From 1981 to 1989, Nuhr studied art and history at the Folkwang Hochschule in Essen.